AEPIA-WebSemanticaDatosEnlazados/Curso20242025/Lorenzo_del_Rio/README.md

 ### 1.3.
 Requirements
 ### 1.3.1 Functional requirements
+- FR1 Allow for any SPARQL query to be executed on the ontology/dataset once loaded in GraphDB
+- FR2 Provide a query about the number of credits by credit risk evaluation (class) and purpose
+- FR3 Provide a query that returns the loan term, credit risk evaluation (class) and employment status of credit requestor/credit evaluations for credits about an amount, foreing worker status and housing provided as input by the user
+- FR4 Provide a query by purpose of the credit evaluation that return the number of credit evaluations for this purpose and retrieves info from the external links (if available) about the meaning of this specific purpose

 ### 1.3.2 Non Functional requirements
 - NFR1 Use of linked data/semantic web tools